centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/operating-guide.md

 log: 'Error: connecting slave', last-rc-change='Tue Nov  8 17:27:21 2022', queued=0ms, exec=4060ms
 ```

-If you want to switch to the active node, you must do a failover.
+If you want central node 1 to be the active node again, you must do a failover.
 So, **before you do this, you must check the cluster and database replication status**.

 First, check the constraints: